KieuTran311/loan-default-risk-eda/README.md

 - Borrower info: age, annual income, employment length, home ownership status
 - Loan details: loan amount, interest rate, loan intent (education, medical, personal, etc.), loan grade
-- Risk indicators: loan-to-income ratio, prior default on file
+- Risk indicators: prior default on file
-- Target variable: `loan_status` - 0 = repaid, 1 = defaulted
+- Target variable: `loan_status` — 0 = repaid, 1 = defaulted

 ## Data Cleaning

-Before doing any analysis, I cleaned up a few issues in the raw data:
+Before any analysis, cleaned up several issues in the raw data:

-- Missing values `person_emp_length` and `loan_int_rate` both had nulls.
-I filled them with the median value for each column rather than dropping the rows.
+- Missing values: `person_emp_length` and `loan_int_rate` both had nulls, filled with median rather than dropping rows.
-- Duplicates: Removed duplicate rows.
+- Duplicates: removed
-- Outliers: Filtered out rows where age > 100 (clearly data entry errors), employment length > 60 years, and income ≤ 0.
-These values would distort any analysis if left in.
+- Outliers: filtered out age > 100, employment length > 60 years, income ≤ 0.
+These are clearly data entry errors that would distort any pattern-finding.

 ## Feature Engineering

-I created one new feature: Loan-to-Income (LTI) ratio.
+Created one new feature: _Loan-to-Income (LTI) ratio_

 ```python
 df['LTI'] = df['loan_amnt'] / df['person_income']
 ```

-This measures how heavy the loan burden is relative to the borrower's income.
-A person earning $30,000 taking out a $20,000 loan is in a very different situation from someone earning $100,000 taking out the same loan, LTI captures that difference.
+LTI measures how heavy the debt burden is relative to income.
+A person earning $30,000 taking out a $20,000 loan is in a very different position from someone earning $100,000 taking out the same amount.
+LTI captures that difference in a single number.

-I then grouped borrowers into three risk tiers based on LTI:
+Grouped borrowers into three risk tiers:
 - Low Risk: LTI < 0.2
-- Medium Risk: LTI 0.2–0.4
+- Medium Risk: LTI 0.2-0.4
 - High Risk: LTI > 0.4

 ## Exploratory Analysis

-I used a mix of visualizations to understand how each variable relates to loan_status:
+Used a mix of visualizations to understand how each variable relates to default:

-- Heatmap: Correlation between all numeric features.
-Helped identify which variables are most associated with default.
+- Heatmap: Correlation between numeric features to identify which variables move together with loan_status
-- Count plots: Distribution of defaults by loan intent and by prior default history.
+- Count plots: Default distribution by loan intent and prior default history
-- Boxplots: Comparing income and LTI distributions between defaulted and non-defaulted borrowers.
+- Boxplots: Income and LTI distributions for defaulted vs. non-defaulted borrowers
-- Histograms with KDE: Age distribution by loan status.
+- Histograms with KDE: age distribution by loan status

 ## Key Findings

-Prior default history is the strongest signal: Borrowers with `cb_person_default_on_file = Y` (meaning they've defaulted before) show substantially higher default rates in the current dataset.
-Past behavior is the best predictor of future behavior.
+_**Prior default history is the strongest signal:**_

+Borrowers with `cb_person_default_on_file = Y` show substantially higher default rates.
+This makes intuitive sense, past behavior is the most reliable predictor of future behavior.
+Someone who has defaulted before has already demonstrated they will do it again under financial pressure.

-High LTI correlates with higher default: Borrowers in the High Risk tier (LTI > 0.4) consistently show higher default rates in the boxplot analysis.
-They're taking on more debt than their income can comfortably support.
+_**High LTI correlates with higher default**_

+Borrowers in the High Risk tier (LTI > 0.4) consistently show higher default rates in the boxplot analysis.
+They're carrying more debt than their income can comfortably support and when something goes wrong (job loss), they have no buffer.

+**Loan intent matters**

-Loan intent matters: Personal loans and medical loans have noticeably higher default rates compared to education or home improvement loans.
-This could reflect the borrower's financial situation at the time, medical emergencies and personal cash needs often come from a place of financial stress.
+Personal loans and medical loans have noticeably higher default rates than education or home improvement loans.
+This likely reflects the borrower's situation at the time of application — someone taking out a medical loan is often already under financial stress, not planning ahead.

-Lower income = higher risk: Across most loan intent categories, lower-income borrowers default more frequently.
-This is expected, but the magnitude of the difference reinforces the importance of income verification in the approval process.
+_**Lower income = higher risk**_

+Across most loan intent categories, lower-income borrowers default more frequently.
+Combined with LTI, this suggests the issue isn't just how much someone borrows.
+It's how much they borrow relative to what they can realistically repay.

-## Recommendations
+## What a Credit Team Should Do Differently

+Banks can't reject every high-risk application, that kills revenue.
+The goal is to lend smarter: approve the right borrowers, manage exposure on borderline cases and price risk appropriately.

-Based on the patterns found in the data, here are four things a lending team could consider:
+Based on the patterns found in this analysis:

-1. Stricter approval criteria for high-LTI applicants: Borrowers with LTI > 0.4 show elevated risk.
-Adding a hard cap or requiring additional collateral for these cases could reduce default exposure.
+_**1. Tighten approval criteria for high-LTI applicants (LTI > 0.4)**_

+These borrowers show elevated default rates consistently.
+Options for this group:
+- Approve but reduce the loan amount to bring LTI below the threshold.
+- Require additional collateral to offset the higher risk.
+- Reject if neither adjustment is feasible.

+The key point is that a blanket rejection isn't necessary, but lending the full requested amount at standard terms to a high-LTI borrower is leaving risk unmanaged.

-2. Extra scrutiny for applicants with prior default on file: This is the single strongest indicator found in the data.
-A tiered review process for these applicants (additional documentation, lower loan limits) seems warranted.
+_**2. Apply extra scrutiny to applicants with prior default on file**_

+This is the single strongest predictor found in the data.
+For these applicants, a tiered review process makes sense:
-3. Closer monitoring of personal and medical loan categories: These have higher default rates and may benefit from more frequent check-ins or earlier intervention when payments are missed.

-4. Risk-based interest pricing: Rather than a flat rate, pricing loans based on a risk score (incorporating LTI, prior default, loan intent) would better reflect the actual risk the bank is taking on for each borrower.
+- Request additional documentation (income verification, current debt obligations).
+- Lower the approved loan limit.
+- Apply risk-based interest rate pricing to compensate for higher expected loss.

+_**3. Monitor personal and medical loan categories more closely**_

+These intents carry higher default rates, likely because borrowers are already under financial stress when they apply.
+Early warning systems like flagging missed payments sooner, proactive outreach could reduce loss given default even if the loan is ultimately approved.

+_**4. Move toward risk-based interest pricing**_

+A flat interest rate across all borrowers doesn't reflect actual risk.
+Pricing loans based on a combination of LTI, prior default history, and loan intent would allow the bank to maintain revenue on higher-risk loans while the higher rate compensates for expected losses rather than simply losing money when those loans go bad.

 ## Files